Examining Skin Color Bias in India and Cambodia

 “What has caused me a great deal of emotional pain here is that I don’t feel like I have a right to be American because of my skin color,” my sister wrote on her Diversity Committee application a couple months ago.
 The Diversity Committee is one of the Peace Corps volunteer committees working towards social equality at different host sites.
 She explains that, at first, the experience of being told every day that she was ugly and not a “true” American because of her skin color was disturbing and disconcerting.
 Now, though, she is used to it; it is, she believes, an unfortunately natural part of her experience as a non-white Peace Corps volunteer.
 Still, she hopes that she can educate her students that Americans are white, brown, black and every shade in between.

 It is not easy to dismantle the class and caste bias that originated long ago these parts of the world, but perhaps my sister’s struggles are worthwhile.
 If she can teach even one girl that beauty transcends skin color, that nationality is not defined by one’s race, she will have accomplished what she hoped to.
-Maybe, one day, that girl would look in the mirror and see the beauty in her face, and, more importantly, in her mind, pass the message along.
+Maybe, one day, that girl would look in the mirror and see the beauty in her face—and, more importantly, in her mind—and would pass the message along.

 Meghana Mysore is a freshman in Davenport College.
-Contact her firstname.lastname@example.org.
+Contact her at firstname.lastname@example.org.